What is simple interest?

 Completing the calculation, we would get $11,600 as the total that Tom needs to pay back.
 This means his simple interest owed is $1,600.

-Tom could get competitive car loan interest rates by looking into companies like Credible that compare interest rates realtime.
+Tom could get a competitive car loan interest rate by looking into companies like Credible to compare rates and find the lowest.